miyako/4d-unsloth-gemma-4/level-2.md

 # doc+kb+blog

-The models knows some nerdy details about 4D but its code is still a hallucination.
+The models knows some nerdy details about 4D but the code is just hallucination.

 - The doc has trained the model to include relative URLs.
 - The blog has trained the model to include exposition about feature evolution.